Generative AI

 MG Motors.
-Generative AI in service of live experience.
+Generative AI in service of live event experience.

 Stage One, catch the Attention

-Creative AI tools often fail at the starting point.
-A blank input field can feel intimidating, especially for first-time users.
+A blank input field can feel intimidating, especially for first-time AI users.
 To avoid this, the standby screen showcased a looping gallery of example generations.
 These visuals showed what was possible, sparked ideas, and made the system feel accessible before anyone typed a word.

 Stage two, Engage

-The first interaction began with a initial CTA that opened the creation interface.
-A large input field in a center was designed to capture intent quickly and with minimal effort.
-Since most users struggle to craft detailed prompts, we supported the input with predefined style selections.
+The first interaction began with an initial CTA view.
+A large input field was designed to capture intent with minimal effort.
+Since most users struggle to craft detailed prompts, the input was supported with predefined style selections.
 These added structured visual direction to the prompt, allowing users to refine results without needing prompt-engineering skills.

 Lower the Entry Bar

 To make starting even easier, interface included a Randomizer.
-With one click, the system generated a seed and a starter prompt that users could tweak and run.
-It gave people a way in without overthinking.
+With one click, the system generated a seed and a starter prompt that users could tweak afterwards.
 The feature subtly demonstrated how prompts and styles interact, helping users move from curiosity straight to iteration.

 Encourage exploraion

-Generative outputs rarely feel perfect on the first try.
-To support exploration, we introduced Regenerate and Edit options.
+Regenerate and Edit options were introduced to support exploration.
 Regenerate kept the same prompt but changed the seed, producing new variations.
 Edit allowed users to refine their prompt while maintaining consistency.
-Together, these tools balanced surprise with control and encouraged users to keep experimenting.
+These tools offered control and encouraged users to keep experimenting.

 Final stage, take it with you, or share